 We have collected more than 20 years of data on frontline practice and the impacts of welfare reforms on services delivery, across multiple countries.
 We have built on this core body of research over subsequent Australian Research Council Linkage projects with additional interview and case-study based research on:

-- The practices of high performing agencies in supporting more disadvantaged jobseekers into sustained employment, as part of the From Entitlement to Experiment project (2016-19)
+- The practices of high performing agencies in supporting more disadvantaged jobseekers into sustained employment, as part of the From Entitlement to Experiment project (2016-19); and

 Information on our current and past research projects is available at the Research Projects tab.